PaDPaF: Partial Disentanglement with Partially-Federated GANs: Partial Disentanglement with Partially-Federated GANs

-The intuition here is that the correlation of the content representation between two images generated by fixing the content latent and changing other variables should be exactly the same, and similarly for the style and other components if any.
-This is related to the intervention concept in causal inference \cite{pearl2009causality}, and assuming the generator is optimal, we can simulate a real-world intervention and self-supervise the model by a contrastive regularization objective as in (\ref{eq:barlow-reg}).
-If we let $\mathcal{L}_\text{BT}^\#(\*x_1, \*x_2) = \mathcal{L}_\text{BT}\left( g_i(\phi_i^\#(\*x_1)), g_i(\phi_i^\#(\*x_2)) \right)$ the consistency regularizer from the \#-discriminator's perspective, then we can rewrite the objective in terms of interventions on the generator's latent variables as
+The intuition here is that the correlation between the content features of a pair of samples generated by fixing the content latent and changing other latent should be close, and similarly for the style.
+Assuming optimal generator, we can simulate real-world interventions and self-supervise the model via this contrastive regularization.
+Note that the term ``contrastive'' is not concerned with positive and negative samples as is common in the self-supervised learning literature.
+Instead, we contrast a pair of samples that are the same except for some latent variable, so it could be understood as being ``latent-contrastive''.